Home » Can Congo And Timneh African Greys Breed?

 Breeding African grey parrots is difficult because their environmental conditions must be optimal.

 African greys are hard to care for because they get stressed.
-Parrots won’t mate when stressed, so only experienced breeders can crossbreed a Congo and Timneh offspring.
+Parrots won’t want to mate when stressed, so only highly skilled breeders can crossbreed a Congo and Timneh offspring.

-Many variations can occur when crossbreeding, so it’s hard to determine which physical traits are definitive because many could be unique to the individual bird.
+Many variations can occur when crossbreeding.
+Determining which physical traits are definitive is hard because many could be unique to the individual bird.

-Congo-Timneh crosses are smaller than the Congo-African grey.
-They may have the same dark plumage as Timneh’s, but there are reports of offspring with light feathers, like the Congo.
+Congo Timneh crosses are smaller than Congo African greys.
+They may have the same dark plumage as Timneh’s, but there are reports of offspring with light feathers, like Congos.

 Congo African greys have red tail feathers.
-While some Congo-Timnehs are born with some red in their tail, it isn’t known if the feathers change color once they grow older.
+While some Congo-Timnehs are born with some red in their tails, it isn’t known if the feathers change color once they grow older.

-Finding accurate information about authentic Congo-Timneh crosses is difficult because many breeders acquire African grey crosses that look like the traditional variants.
+Finding accurate information about authentic Congo-Timneh crosses is difficult because many breeders acquire African grey crosses that resemble regular birds.

-There are many differences between a Congo grey and a Timneh grey due to their:
+There are many differences between Congo greys and Timneh greys:

 • Plumage.